jollysg/CarND-Traffic-Sign-Classifier/README.md

 ![alt text][image7] ![alt text][image8] ![alt text][image9]
 ![alt text][image10] ![alt text][image11]

-The challenging images in these are Children crossing (since the sign is partly covered by snow), stop sign (the image is a little blurred) and 80kmph speed limit sign (the image is from an acute perspective)
+The challenging images in these are:  1.
+Children crossing - The sign is partly covered by snow 2. stop sign - the image is a little blurred as if taken in motion, which may be the case when the car is moving, and 3.
+80kmph speed limit sign - the image is from an acute perspective.
+The remaining two images, right of the way and the end of no passing zone, the network should be able to classify.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 The images were resized to 32 x 32 in an external image editor, further the unnecessary regions of the images were cropped out.
 Here are the results of the prediction: